Skip to content

 Alert Metric: Connection Drops

-The number of Dropped connections equals the difference between accepts and handled or is directly reported by Nginx Plus.
-Under normal conditions, drops should be zero.
-If the rate of dropped connections starts increasing over time, investigate potential factors causing resource saturation.
+The number of Dropped (Dropped) connections equals the difference between Accepts (Accepted) and Handled (Handled), or can be directly obtained from Nginx Plus metrics.
+Under normal circumstances, dropped connections should be zero.
+If the rate of dropped connections per unit time starts to rise, look for factors causing resource saturation.

 Alert Metric: Requests Per Second

-Sampling request data at fixed intervals (Requests in the open-source Nginx or Total in Nginx Plus) provides the number of requests received per unit time—usually minutes or seconds.
-Monitoring this metric alerts you to peaks in incoming network traffic, whether legitimate or malicious, or sudden drops, which often indicate issues.
-Sudden changes in requests per second can signal problems somewhere in your environment, although it won't pinpoint the exact location.
-Note that all requests are counted regardless of their URL.
+Sampling request data at fixed intervals (Requests from Nginx Open Source or Total from Nginx Plus) can give you the number of requests received per unit time—usually minutes or seconds.
+Monitoring this metric can alert you to peaks in incoming network traffic, whether legitimate or malicious, or sudden drops, which often indicate issues.
+Significant changes in requests per second can alert you to something happening somewhere in your environment, although it cannot exactly tell you where those issues occur.
+Note that all requests are counted, regardless of their URL.

 Collecting Activity Metrics

 Open-source Nginx exposes these basic server metrics on a simple status page.
-Since the status information is presented in a standardized format, almost any graphing or monitoring tool can be configured to parse the relevant data for analysis, visualization, or alerting.
+Since the status information is displayed in a standardized format, almost any graphing or monitoring tool can be configured to parse the relevant data for analysis, visualization, or alerts.
 Nginx Plus provides a JSON feed with richer data.
-Refer to the accompanying article on Nginx Metrics Collection for instructions on enabling metrics collection.
+For more details on enabling metric collection, read our accompanying article on Nginx Metric Collection.

 Error Metrics